keiransystem14/Flask-Web-Application-Project/README.md

 ## What is the purpose of this project

-The purpose of creating thr web application is create a task list that enables me to do my best in managing my workload.
-Also, it's an application which I can definitely use for any projects such as DevOps tools by using this application as an example.
+The goal of making this web app is to have a task list that helps me manage my work efficiently.
+I can also use this app as a model for other projects, like DevOps tools.

 ## What your application does

-The project aims to design a website application that allows the users like myself to create a task list to increase knowledge of knowing what needs to be completed.
-This design also enables the users the ability to create a seperate task list for work related tasks and home related tasks by using different user accounts.
-The workflow of the user accounts is that they can first click on the "Sign-up" button as we know their account wouldn't exist on the database.
-After entering the details on the sign-up form below, it adds the details onto the database file named "accounts.db".
+The project's goal is to create a website app that helps users like me make task lists for better organization.
+Users can have separate lists for work and home tasks with different accounts.
+To get started, users click "Sign-up," adding their details to the "accounts.db" database after filling out the form.

 ![image](https://github.com/keiransystem14/Flask-Web-Application-Project/assets/72732443/924b8bb7-7a71-4571-bf59-20341bcb1be8)

-Next, the user clicks on the login button and they enter the email address and password which they used on the sign-up page.
-Clicked on the login button and it displayed the homepage which was known as the task page below:
+Afterward, the user selects the login button and enters the email and password from the sign-up.
+This action leads to the homepage, referred to as the task page.

 ![image](https://github.com/keiransystem14/Flask-Web-Application-Project/assets/72732443/e1492ba7-bdf5-4377-936c-c708df2a2d9a)

 ![image](https://github.com/keiransystem14/Flask-Web-Application-Project/assets/72732443/4883acc2-d51a-4735-ac77-1b35cc5b6c8b)

-Inside the homepage, it gives the users the ability to add tasks that they want to accomplish throughout the day or week.
-This can be done by writing the task and then clicking on the add task button.
+On the homepage, users can easily input tasks they need to complete within the day or week.
+They simply write the task and click "Add Task."

 ![Screenshot 2023-08-28 at 11 52 38](https://github.com/keiransystem14/Flask-Web-Application-Project/assets/72732443/d953c073-0c9e-4a51-a7dc-0d0c0f8ce852)